heatherlii/heatherlii.github.io/other_designs.md

 </div>

 <h3>Infographics</h3>
 <p>The infographics below were created during the early stages of the Black Lives Matter movement for the Dance program I was part of in high school.
-The main goal was to recognize and emphasize the influence Black culture and Black dancers have on the dance community.<p>
+The main goal was to recognize and emphasize the influence Black culture and Black dancers have on the dance community.</p>
 <div class="box alt">
 	<div class="row 50% uniform">
 		<div class="4u"><span class="image fit"><img src="{% link assets/images/krump.png %}" alt="" /></span></div>